JustinPelle/tictactoe-minimax/README.md

 The game is compiled using GHC, but to test it out you can just run the pre-built executable :)

 ## Notes
 -	Not all code was exclusively written by me; the console based user-interaction and display of the game (last part of the code) was pre-supplied with the assignment itself.
-The code pertaining to
+The code pertaining to the rose-trees and minimax algorithm (functioning of the unbeatable computer game opponent) are of my own creation.